himanshuseth004/junit-appium-permission-pop-ups/README.md

-# How to mark test as Passed or Failed in Java JUnit with Appium on [LambdaTest](https://www.lambdatest.com/?utm_source=github&utm_medium=repo&utm_campaign=appium-junit-passfail)
+# How to handle permission pop-ups in Java JUnit with Appium on [LambdaTest](https://www.lambdatest.com/?utm_source=github&utm_medium=repo&utm_campaign=appium-junit-permissions)

-While performing app automation testing with appium on LambdaTest Grid, you may face a scenario where a test that you declared as fail in your local instance may turn out to be completed successfully at LambdaTest.
-Don't worry though!
-We understand how imperative it is to flag an app automation test as either "pass" or "fail" depending upon your testing requirement with respect to the validation of expected behaviour.
+While performing app automation testing with appium on LambdaTest Grid, you may face a scenario where you would like to automatically handle permission pop-ups.
+You may choose to either accept all permission pop-ups or dismiss all of them.
+You can handle the case as mentioned below separately for Android or iOS apps.
 You can refer to sample test repo [here](https://github.com/LambdaTest/LT-appium-java-junit).

 # Steps:

-You can specify a test as passed or failed by Lambda hooks.
-The following is an example on how to set test result as passed or failed.
-If the code reaches exception, then it will be marked as failed, else as passed.
+The following is an example on how to handle permissions in the capabilities in the automation script.

 ```java
 package com.lambdatest;